CUSSata Cake (Italian-inspired cake with Strawberries and Ricotta cream)

 - Place remaining sliced Strawberries on top of the new layer of Ricotta Mix

-- Cover the entire cake with the Whipped Cream
+- Cover the top and sides of cake with the Whipped Cream topping

 - Refrigerate your cake until ready to serve

-While Casata cakes are traditionally Strawberry, you could Mix it up with your favorite fruit…maybe blueberry or peach?
+- While Cassata cakes are traditionally Strawberry, you could Mix it up with your favorite fruit…maybe blueberry or peach?

 Perfect Pairing

 How about a delicious Strawberry Mojito with your cake?
-Try our Skinny Whore-jito: http://cusskitchen.com/skinny-whore-jito
+Try our Skinny Whore-jito

 I love a good Cassata cake, but would love recommendations on how to make a cupcake version!